 Chimney Sweep Technician and Sales Representative (year round work)

-We are Nashville's leading Chimney Company.
+We are Nashville Tennessee's leading Chimney Company.
 We clean/inspect wood burning and gas fireplaces and dryer vents as well as install, replace, rebuild, and revitalized chimneys and fireplaces.

 We are in the need of a skilled individual who is a great communicator.
 This person must be very organized and not afraid of heights.
 We provide all training.
 Individuals who pass all training requirements have the chance to become Certified Chimney Technicians.
 Certified technicians earn on average $60,000 to $100,000 per year.